 Increased the pitch limit from 15 to 50

 The pitch limit for Twine projects, across all roles, has been increased.
 Up to 50 freelancers can now pitch on each Twine project.

 Clients get more great pitches and freelancers are no longer working on the same crazy time constraint.
-Win-win!
+As product announcements go, this one’s pretty much a win-win!

 User card preview when pitching

 We know it’s tricky to get an outside perspective and understand how you come across to a client when sending through a pitch.

 By giving you a preview of the individual user card that will accompany your pitch, you can immediately know that your best work is prioritized in your portfolio and your roles and skills are up to date.

 More than doubled the number of projects

 By putting an internal focus on search engine optimization, we’ve climbed the rankings across a number of search terms relating to specific freelance roles.
 This is one of our most successful product announcements.

 We are now on the first page of Google for some Animation and Illustration terms, and we’ve since seen a real growth in projects posted on the platform!